JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2013-05-17-java-interview-question-can-a-final-class-have-a-abstract-method.md

 ---
 layout: post
-title: "Java Interview Quesiton: Can a final class have a abstract method"
+title: "Java Interview Question: Can a final class have a abstract method"
-description: "Java Interview Quesiton: Can a final class have a abstract method"
+description: "Java Interview Question: Can a final class have a abstract method"
 categories: [ Java, Java Interview Questions ]
 tags: [ Java, Java Interview Questions ]
 comments: false